stanfordnlp/CoreNLP/_pages/openie.md

 ### API

-Relation triples can be accessed through the CoreNLP API through the standard annotation pipeline.
+Relation triples can be accessed through the CoreNLP API using the standard annotation pipeline.
 An example class which does this is given below: